Officials work to pinpoint cause of 'Armageddon'-like blasts in Massachusetts

-LAWRENCE, Mass. — Investigators were working Friday to pinpoint the cause of a series of dramatic natural gas explosions that killed a teenager, injured at least 25 others and left dozens of homes in smoldering ruins.
+LAWRENCE, Mass. — Investigators worked Friday to pinpoint the cause of a series of dramatic natural gas explosions that killed a teenager who had just gotten his driver's license and was sitting in his car, injured at least 25 others and left dozens of homes in smoldering ruins.

 The National Transportation Safety Board sent a team to help investigate, saying pipelines are within its jurisdiction.